3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 HOW IS THE DIAGNOSIS MADE?

 Because of the constricted airways, the actual volume of air this patient can move in and out of the lungs each breath is reduced.
-There is often a great deal of effort seen in the cat’s breathing.
+There is often a great deal of effort seen in the cat’s breathing, as demonstrated in the animation above.
 The abdomen appears to be working to push air out and the breaths are shallow and rapid.
 The cat may even be breathing with its mouth open in an effort to move the largest possible amount of air.

-In the bottom radiograph, it is possible to view the tiny airways in much higher detail.
-This is partly because they are made more prominent because of the mucus and inflammatory fluid inside them (the “doughnuts” and “tramlines,” as mentioned below) and partly because they are surrounded by more air than usual (air-trapping).
+In the radiograph above, it is possible to view the tiny airways in much higher detail.
+This is partly because they are made more prominent because of the mucus and inflammatory fluid inside them (the doughnuts and tramlines, as mentioned below) and partly because they are surrounded by more air than usual (air-trapping).

 BUT SOME ASTHMATIC CATS HAVE NORMAL RADIOGRAPHS

 Since visible changes are not always evident on radiographs this can lead to the diagnosis of asthma when it is not there.
 Indeed, the diagnosis of asthma can be complicated and it is famously under-diagnosed because up to 23% of asthmatic cats can have completely normal radiographs.